willnationsdev/tokawaje-the-spectral-language/chapter3.md

 |-|-|
 |**uvowo itatitawa avowazo.**|The back of the caravan is (only slightly) moving forward.
 |**usysetati isejazo avapo ilyko.**|The number of them that (did) most (of it) has gone down, contrary to my preference.
-|**utemi uvapehise ivapahiso avapo ivuti etemi uvowehise.**|The top-right wall is now down on the ground.
+|**utemi uvapehise ivapahiso avapo ivuti etemi evowehise.**|The top-right wall is now down on the ground.

 test